choishingwan/PRS-Tutorial/docs/plink.md

 | clump-snp-field | SNP | Specify that the column `SNP` contains the SNP IDs |
 | clump-field | P | Specify that the column `P` contains the P-value information |

-A more detailed document can be found [here](https://www.cog-genomics.org/plink/1.9/postproc#clump)
+A more detailed description of the clumping process can be found [here](https://www.cog-genomics.org/plink/1.9/postproc#clump)

 !!! note
     The $r^2$ values computed by `--clump` are based on maximum likelihood haplotype frequency estimates

 This will generate **EUR.clumped**, containing the index SNPs after clumping is performed.
-We can extract the index SNP ID by doing
+We can extract the index SNP ID by performing the following:

 ```bash
 awk 'NR!=1{print $3}' EUR.clumped >  EUR.valid.snp